aherbert/gdsc-smlm/docs/calibration_plugins.rst

    * - Max B
      - The maximum initial value for fitting coefficient b.

+   * - Negative B
+     - If ``true`` then coefficient b is allowed to be negative.
+This effectively allows the observed depth-of-field :math:`\Delta z + b` to be smaller than the simulation depth-of-field.
+It is useful when using a detector curve that may cover the depth-of-field with a partial detection probability.

 The simulated fraction remaining is plotted using lines with the fitted probability shown as points (:numref:`Figure %s <fig_depth_of_field_probability>`).
 Note that the corrected depth of field is an approximation and the fitted points may both under-estimate and over-estimate the fraction remaining depending on the diffusion time.
 The effect of no correction can be viewed using zero for the number of fit repeats.

 .. _fig_depth_of_field_probability: